EduardoVeri/fool-the-model/docs/README.md

-# Parallel Performance Analysis of Contaminant Diffusion Models
+# Fool the Model: Developing Adversarial Perturbations Against DeepFake Classifiers

-This repository contains the LaTeX source files for the report titled "Análise de Desempenho Paralelo de Modelos de Difusão de Contaminantes em Água."
-The report analyzes the performance of sequential and parallel implementations of contaminant diffusion models using OpenMP.
-It discusses implementation details, compares performance metrics, and validates the models outputs.
+This repository contains the LaTeX source files for the report titled "Fool the Model: Developing Adversarial Perturbations Against DeepFake Classifiers".
+The report provides an overview of the project, including the motivation, methodology, results, and conclusions.

 👉 **[View the compiled PDF report here](./main.pdf)**.